Essential guide to becoming a part-time real estate agent

 5. Submit a license application

-After passing the exam, submit your license application to the state real estate commission in addition to required documents such as proof of education, exam results, and a background check.
+After passing the exam, submit your license application to the state real estate commission in addition to the required documents, such as proof of education, exam results, and a background check.

 6. Undergo a background check